upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 You can choose to just discard a card from your existing pouch, or maybe you have to make room for a newly picked card.

 The card is discarded as far away as a MOVE, i.e. to a neighbouring NESW position, or can slide all the way down.
 When it comes to rest, it is the new top card.
+You can discard onto bedrock (spreading the heap out sideways).

 You can only discard onto your own position if it doesn't raise your height by more than 4.